Key Takeaways:

 #10 Law enforcement officer

 Psychology graduates make great law enforcement officers and workers.
-A bachelor’s degree in psychology can significantly benefit them in their work as it can be sensitive.
+A bachelor’s degree in psychology can significantly benefit them in their work, as it can be a sensitive field.
 Most grads work as detectives, analysts, or behavioral specialists in a task force to research, analyze, and anticipate criminal mindsets.

-Being able to assess the mental health of those they interact with can help in disrupting criminal behavior before it escalates beyond control.
+Being able to assess the mental health of those they interact with can help prevent criminal behavior from escalating beyond control.
 They help their teams in solving specific types of crimes as well as in pursuing and apprehending criminals.

 Law enforcement officers are often part of special task forces that investigate grave offenses, such as sex crimes or homicides.